 In particular, when making its independence determinations, the Governance and Human Capital Committee considered the following relationships and determined that none of the directors or director nominees involved had a material relationship with us as a result of these relationships.
 Mr. Hennes serves as a director of Citigroup.
 We have current and historical financial relationships with Citigroup and its subsidiaries and affiliates, including Citigroup acting in manager roles in several of our securities offerings over the last few years and being a party to letter of credit facilities with us.
 Ms. Sanders serves as a director of GuideOne Insurance.
 From time to time, we have entered into reinsurance contracts with GuideOne, all in the ordinary course of business on terms available to similarly situated parties.
 Mr. Gibbons is the Treasurer and a director of EGL, the parent company of a number of varied businesses in Bermuda, including Coralisle Group Ltd., formerly Colonial Group International ("Coralisle"), and a director of BACL.
 We have entered into reinsurance contracts with Coralisle which are described under "Board Structure and Processes-Certain Relationships and Related Transactions" below.
 In addition, we have other immaterial business relationships with a variety of the other businesses owned by EGL and BACL, relating primarily to local services and procurement in Bermuda, for which we paid these entities a total of approximately \$65,000 in 2022.
-Mr. Gibbons is not directly involved in the management of Coralisle or any of the other businesses owned by EGL or BACL with which we do business, and all of the transactions were entered into in the ordinary course of business on terms available to similarly situated parties.
+Mr. Gibbons is not directly involved in the ordinary course of business on terms available to similarly situated parties.
 Furthermore, the EGL and BACL entities did not make payments to, or receive payments from, us in an amount which, in any of the last three fiscal years, exceeded the greater of \$1 million or 2% of EGL's or BACL's consolidated gross revenues.